pthu/sahd/docs/words/g2ullah.md

 ## 1. Root And Comparative Material

-<b>A.1</b>  See <a href="https://pthu.github.io/sahd/words/to_redeem/#1-root-and-comparative-material"><span dir="rtl" lang="he">גאל</span>, 1.
+<b>A.1</b>  See <a href="https://sahd-online.com/words/g-2-l/#1-root-and-comparative-material"><span dir="rtl" lang="he">גאל</span>, 1.
 Root And Comparative Material</a>.

-<b>A.2</b>  The theological meaning of גְּאֻלָּה, ‘redemption’ (political liberation and independence) can also be found on ‘Freedom’ and ‘Redemption’ coins from the First Revolt against Rome (AD 66-70), bearing the inscription <span dir="rtl" lang="he">לגאלת ציון</span>, ‘for the redemption of Zion’ and coinage from the Bar Kochba revolt (AD 132-5) with the inscription <span dir="rtl" lang="he">שנת אחת לגאלת ישראל</span> ‘year one of the redemption of Israel’ (for detailed references see Schürer 1973:605-06).
+<b>A.2</b>  The theological meaning of גְּאֻלָּה, ‘redemption’ (political liberation and independence) can also be found on ‘Freedom’ and ‘Redemption’ coins from the First Revolt against Rome (AD 66-70), bearing the inscription <span dir="rtl" lang="he">לגאלת ציון</span>, ‘for the redemption of Zion’, and coinage from the Bar Kochba revolt (AD 132-5) with the inscription <span dir="rtl" lang="he">שנת אחת לגאלת ישראל</span>, ‘year one of the redemption of Israel’ (for detailed references see Schürer 1973:605-06).
 Similar expressions (always with ישראל) occur in the dates of legal documents from the period of the Second Revolt found in the caves of Wadi Murabaʿat (Mur 22 1:1; 24 2:2, 4:2, 5:1; 29 1:1; 30 2:1[8]; very likely also in other places where the papyrus is damaged),  again corresponding to חרות in some similar Aramaic documents (DJD ii:118-48). <i>DCH</i> ii:296, also refers to another occurrence in a 'Bar Kochba IOU' (further examples \[DJD ii:139 n.
 2] and discussion in Horbury 2011).

 ## 2. Formal Characteristics